ThatCADataScientist/Hackathon-Loan/README.md

 This Machine Learning algorithm helps in classifying whether an applicant is eligible for a loan.
 This in turn help in reducing the NPA's and lead to better bottomline.

 # About the Dataset
-Here there are 12 features considered for classifying.
-However in reality we can add as many as we want.
-Generally all of this is obtained when the company is performing the KYC of any applicant.

 The Dataset contains 12 Independent Features and 1 Dependent Feature(Loan_Status) which are described as follows-
 - Loan_ID-	Unique Loan ID of every applicant.
 - Gender-	Male/ Female of the applicant.